rigrassm/blox-zsh-theme/README.md

 ![](./media/terminal-sliced.png)

-The main idea of this theme is dividing the prompt into blocks.
-The blocks are modular and they could be arranged and modified.
-Each block has its options, which can also be customized.
-In addition, each block has its own helper function so you can use them when you're building your own blocks.
+The main idea of this theme is dividing the prompt into Boxes.
+The boxes are modular and they could be arranged and modified.
+Each box has its options, which can also be customized.
+The plugin provides the necessary helper functions to construct your custom box.

-The following sections describe the built-in blocks and their customizing options.
+The following sections describe the built-in boxes and their customizing options.

 ### Core options